jamesoguntebi/JAS_SS_Lib/README.md

 ## Updates

 ```
-$ rm jas_lib.* && tsc
+$ rm ss_lib.* && tsc
 $ clasp version
 ```

 1. All client scripts need to either update to the latest library version or have development mode on.

-2. Client script codebases need to copy in the latest `jas_lib.d.ts` for type declarations.
+2. Client script codebases need to copy in the latest `ss_lib.d.ts` for type declarations.

 ## Misc